olasunkanmi-ayodele/Data-Professional-Survey-Project/README.md

 Power BI was the tool used for the Analysis and Visualization.

-The dataset contained 631 rows and 28 columns.
 The dataset was cleaned and transformed in the Power Query editor where I checked for data quality issues, added calculated columns then proceeded to Power BI  report view to create the dashboard.

 # Insights
 1. KPIs